voxeet/comms-sdk-react-native/docs/interfaces/internal.ConferenceMixingOptions.md

 [internal](../modules/internal.md).ConferenceMixingOptions

 The ConferenceMixingOptions interface notifies a server that a participant who joins or replays a conference is a special participant called Mixer.
 Mixer can use the SDK in a mixer mode to record or replay a conference.
-For more information, see the [Recording mechanisms](doc:guides-recording-mechanisms) article.
+For more information, see the [Recording Conferences](doc:guides-recording-conferences) article.

 ## Table of contents